AndrewConway/ConcreteSTV/README.md

 ## To get real election data (parse_ec_data)

 Before we can count an election, we need the votes to count.
 ConcreteSTV uses a format with extension `.stv` to store votes and some metadata about the election.
+Before counting the votes, one needs to get the data into this .stv format.

 Some electoral commissions publish a list of votes that are used as the basis of their counts.
 Let's choose the federal 2019 election, state Tasmania.